 As a member of the Board, you will join an impressive list of former editors who have gone on to found consulting firms, advise political campaigns, work for international organizations such as the UN or World Bank, become diplomats and journalists, work for private-sector companies such as Facebook, and much more.

-Current student (first or second year) at Columbia University’s School of International and Public Affairs
+Current student at Columbia University’s School of International and Public Affairs (for Executive Board positions)

 Dedicate at least five hours to the Journal every week, with longer hours the closer we get to publication